jtwool/superdead-rules/src/4_1_example_combat.md

 **Kyle:** Alright, alright, let's scram.
 Create a distraction for us, will you?

 **Sarah:** I can do that.
-Electric Girl wants to power surge and create a huge electric storm.
-I'll take two stress and add two dice.
-[5d10: 1,4,6,6,8] Three successes plus three is six.
+Electric Girl will try to create a huge electric storm as a distraction [3d10: 6,6,8] Three successes plus two is six.
 I want to create a huge thunderbolt off in the distance to create a lot of noise and draw the zombies away from us.

 > Okay.
 With six successes, a bolt of lightning blasts from your hand and shatters into a building.
 It's mixture of metal and wood goes up in flames and creates a roaring noise.
 You know all the zombies in the area are going to be headed towards it.
 The ones directly in front of you, however, are locked on you and move towards you to attack.
 What do you do?

 **Kyle:** Stand and fight!
 I charge into the mix and start to attack with my baseball bat.

+> Even as supers, just a single blow from a zombie could mean death, so be careful.

-**Sarah:** Electric Girl joins the fray too — I'll use my lightning powers at close range.
+**Sarah:** Electric Girl will join the fray too — I'll use my lightning powers at close range.

 > Alright.
 The zombies won't attack until after all three hand-to-hand exchanges have passed, and there are four of them.
 Make three attacks each.
 Kyle, you must make a hard athletics check, so give me 3x 1d10 rolls to hit.
 Any hit that deals more than 2 damage will kill a zombie.
 Sarah, the electric damage isn't particularly potent against zombies, so you'll need to do 15 or more points of electric damage to a zombie to kill it.